Lincoln, Nebraska Family Law Attorneys in Lancaster County

 Abuse and Neglect ProceedingsAnother sensitive area of family law practice involves abuse and neglect.
 If a state is under the assumption that a parent is not able to effectively care for a child, they may choose to begin abuse and neglect proceedings.
 The state may represent a parent that is accused of abuse or neglects, or they may even represent a child.When family lawyers represent clients in abuse and neglect proceedings, they are trying to help defend their client against the reports of abuse or neglect, or they are assisting their clients in regaining custody of their children by helping them comply with services and other requirements.
 Because the standard for terminating parental rights is high, family lawyers work hard to advocate for their clients in a situation where the state may be seeking to terminate those rights.

 Schedule a Consultation With Stange Law Firm’s Family Law Attorneys Today

-If you are looking to find a professional representation for a family law matter in Lancaster County, Nebraska you can rely on Stange Law Firm, PC’s attorneys nearby in Omaha, Nebraska to help and fight for you.
+If you are looking to find a professional representation for a family law matter in Lancaster County, Nebraska you can rely on Stange Law Firm, PC’s attorneys to help and fight for you.
 You can contact us by calling 855-805-0595 or online.